sj971/neurosci-saccade-detection/README.md

 positional information and velocity/acceleration profiles change abruptly in the traces.

-An example saccade trial is illustrated below, with associated rule-of-thumb thresholds indicated by the horizontal dashed lines.
+An example saccade trial is illustrated below (rule-of-thumb thresholds are indicated by the horizontal dashed lines).

 ![Saccade detection](sample_saccade.png)